 All command line arguments are documented in XenApp Server Agent Command Line Options.
 For common implementations, you will either define the connection string to your staging database, or provide the URL, account, and password for direct transfer to an inventory beacon.
-In addition, if you are using XenApp 7.5 (or later) and want a single agent to collect inventory from multiple servers, you need the option to define those servers.
+In addition, if you are using Citrix XenApp 7.5 (or later), or Citrix Virtual Apps 7.1808 (or later) and want a single agent to collect inventory from multiple servers, you need the option to define those servers.